niivue/ipyniivue/docs/source/index.rst

 IPyNiiVue Documentation
 =======================

 A Jupyter Widget for Niivue based on anywidget.
+Yup.

 .. toctree::
     :maxdepth: 4